 The 7 Best All In One Personal Computers

-This wiki has been updated 31 times since it was first published in March of 2015.
+This wiki has been updated 35 times since it was first published in March of 2015.
 In the past, every high-performance computer consisted of a large, rectangular box lined with fans and brackets.
 Today, some of the most cutting-edge components can fit neatly in low-profile cases that are barely noticeable behind their accompanying HD monitors.
 These all-in-one PCs will save you space while bringing you incredible functionality, crisp video, and high-octane gameplay.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes